Four 3-Hour Sessions Meeting 1-on-1 in Libraries & Homes. $60 per hour.

 Anywhere within our ACT course service radius, which you can see by clicking here.
 We don’t have a physical location; we send our tutors to you.
 Our ACT tutors can meet in your home or at a nearby library.

-$55 an hour (the course is 12 hours in total) plus a one-time deposit payment of $34.99, which pays for the workbook that your student will use throughout the course and will keep after the course is over.
-The deposit payment also reserves your student's spot in the course and is non-refundable, but you can transfer it to a future ACT course if you let us know at least a week before the first session.
-If we realize that we can't make the course work for you (based on limited tutor availability, etc.), then we'll refund your deposit.
+$60 an hour (the course is 12 hours in total) plus a one-time registration fee of $34.99, which pays for the workbook that your student will use throughout the course and will keep after the course is over.
+The fee also reserves your student's spot in the course and is non-refundable, but you can transfer it to a future ACT course if you let us know at least a week before the first session.
+If we realize we can't make the course work for you (based on limited tutor availability, etc.), then we'll refund your registration fee.

 Our course is open to any individual (regardless of age or grade) who wants to get the best score they can on the ACT.